jankazil/hrrr-data/README.md

 # HRRR-data

 **HRRR-data** is a Python toolkit for accessing, downloading, and processing High-Resolution Rapid Refresh (HRRR) forecast data from NOAA’s public S3 bucket.
+It provides modules for

+- Interacting with the NOAA HRRR S3 bucket and downloading HRRR forecast data
-It provides utilities for listing available files, downloading data in GRIB2 format, converting GRIB2 to netCDF, and extracting selected variables from netCDF files.
+- Working with HRRR data in GRIB2 and netCDF formats
+- Plotting HRRR data

 ## Installation (Linux / macOS)